 This report is required when you want to explain a topic or situation so that everyone can understand it.
 For example, you can write it to explain the research you’ve conducted.
 Along with the table showing the results, you should include the reason for the research, sample sizes, methodology, etc. After explaining the results, you should briefly summarize the findings.

 Every business or enterprise needs business annual reports to see how things are working right now, and what adjustments can be done to improve the situation.
 They provide a summary or analysis of a particular situation or issue and give specific recommendations for further improvement.
-You should know how to write a business report to ensure the best results, as well as choose the right type of report you need for every situation.
+As per Stacy (research analyst at Best Reviews List), You should know how to write a business report to ensure the best results, as well as choose the right type of report you need for every situation.